sakshamchauhan-stats/Artificial-Intelligence-Engineering/Prolog_Programs/readme.md

 ## Prolog Programs

-This repository contains a series of Prolog programs developed as part of my M.Tech in AI & Data Science.
+This repository contains a series of Prolog programs.
 The focus is on understanding logic programming, knowledge representation, and reasoning systems.

 ### Overview